usermaven/usermaven-python/README.md

 #### Required arguments
 `user`: The user object is the only required argument for `identify` call. `email`, `id` and `created_at` are required fields for the user object.
 Recommended fields for the user object are `first_name` and `last_name`.
-Additionally you can pass any custom fields to your user object.
+Additionally you can pass any custom properties in the form of dictionary to your user object.

 #### Optional arguments
 You can also pass optional arguments to the `identify` method.